 Vineyard churches root their theology in Jesus’ teaching on the kingdom of God, embracing an ‘inaugurated eschatology’ – where God’s beautiful future is breaking into our present experience.

-Our Core Values give meaning to all that we do as the Westminster Vineyard.
+Our Core Values give meaning to all that we do as the Arvada Vineyard.
 They drive our purpose, define what is central to us, position the Vineyard in the larger Body of Christ, and remove ambiguity in our mission.

 Core values are our central priorities that define what it means to be “Vineyard.”